shynewt/kostos/README.md

 - `npm run start`: Starts the production server (requires `build` first).
 - `npm run lint`: Runs Next.js's built-in linter.
 - `npm run db:generate`: Generates SQL migration files based on schema changes using Drizzle Kit.
+- `npm run db:migrate`: Applies all pending migrations to the database using Drizzle Kit.
-- `npm run db:push`: Pushes schema changes directly to the database (useful for development, potentially destructive).
+- `npm run db:push`: Pushes schema changes directly to the database (useful for rapid prototyping, potentially destructive).
 - `npm run db:studio`: Opens Drizzle Studio, a GUI for interacting with the database.
 - `npm run db:init`: Runs a script to potentially initialize/seed the database (see `scripts/init-db.js`).
-- `npm run db:migrate`: Runs database migration scripts (see `scripts/run-migrations.js`).
+- `npm run db:pull`: Introspects the current database schema and updates `db/schema.ts`.

 ## 💾 Database

 This project uses Drizzle ORM to manage the SQLite database schema and queries.

 - **Schema:** Defined in `db/schema.ts`.
 - **Migrations:** Managed by Drizzle Kit.
 Generate new migrations using `npm run db:generate` after changing the schema.
-Apply migrations using `npm run db:migrate` (or potentially `db:push` during development).
+Apply migrations using `npm run db:migrate`.

+## 🐳 Docker

+- The Docker image uses an entrypoint script that ensures the database file exists and runs all migrations before starting the app.
+- You do **not** need to manually create the database file; it will be created automatically.
+- On container startup, migrations are always applied to keep the schema up to date.

 ## ⚙️ Tech Stack